chnejohnson/common-good-reward-system/README.md

 ## Game
 There are 3 roles playing in this game.
 1. **sponsor**: the person who **registries** a proposal and has a right to start voting period and waits to get the rewards or nothing.
-2. **participants**: people who **join** the proposal by casting some token into the contract and wait voting result to get the interest reward or the contract would shrink the principle when the proposal is rejected.
+2. **participants**: people who **join** the proposal by casting some token into the contract and wait voting result to get doubled reward or the contract may shrink the principle when the proposal is rejected.
 3. **voters**: people who can **get 2000 free token** to **vote for** or **against** the proposal, or do nothing to cumulate token for voting proposal in the future.

 ### Quadratic Voting